 The Museo Nacional Centro de Arte Reina Sofía, or as most people call it, the Reina Sofía, attracts four million people per year.
-And probably 3,999,999 of them all gravitate here to see one thing: Pablo Picasso’s striking, plus-sized painting, “Guernica,” a work of art that shocks and awe the viewer into grasping the brutality of war, in general, and the Spanish Civil War, in particular.
+And probably 3,999,999 of them all gravitate here to see one thing: Pablo Picasso’s striking, plus-sized painting, “Guernica,” a work of art that shocks and awes the viewer into grasping the brutality of war, in general, and the Spanish Civil War, in particular.

-It turns out, there are some really hidden gem masterpieces of art at the Reina Sofía.
+It turns out, there are some really hidden gem masterpieces of art at the Reina Sofía Museum.
 You just have to will yourself away from Picasso’s most famous painting for a while.
 And if you do, you’ll be rewarded with lesser-known but stunning pieces of art, artists who don’t get the attention they deserve, and relatively untrammeled swaths of the museum.
+Here is what else to see at the Reina Sofía Museum in Madrid.

 Photography collection